 Hiking Rimstigen – great views in Nærøyfjord

 Nærøyfjord is one of Norway’s smallest fjords and listed as one of Unesco’s World Heritage Sites.
-It receives many tourists each year that do the “Norway in a Nutshell trip” however not a lot of people get to stay there because there is almost nowhere to live.
+It receives many tourists each year that do the “Norway in a Nutshell trip” but not a lot of people get to stay there because there is almost nowhere to live.
 However, we were lucky and managed to stay at a prime spot next to the calm waters and steep walls of this outstanding piece created by Mother Nature.

 While we were preparing our trip to Norway, we found out that most alpine hikes were still closed because of snow and icy conditions.
 This meant we had to look for alternative hikes not leading all the way up to the snowfields.
 We read and browsed the internet a lot, but we did not find the Rimstigen hike anywhere.
 Yet it’s an amazing hike!
 You get incredible views of Norway’s most beautiful fjord and its steepness will kick your butts …